lushcodes/project-template/README.md

-# PROJECT TEMPLATE FOR RUBY BASED WEB APP WITH TEST SUITE AND DATABASE SET UP
+# PROJECT TEMPLATE

-## This is a template for a Ruby web app using Sinatra & PostgreSQL.
+This is a template for a Ruby web app using Sinatra & PostgreSQL.
 Test suite will be handled by rspec/capybara.
 It is designed to get you up and running as soon as possible without the busy work so you can get to creating your apps fast!

-### STEPS TO GET UP AND RUNNING
+## STEPS TO GET UP AND RUNNING

 1. Click the green 'Use this template' button on the Github repo.